 1. To be covered by the National Health Insurance, the first contact between physicians and patients should happen in person.

 2. The physician must not prescribe medications without a face-to-face consultation with patients.

-3. Somehow for advice and conditions that do not preclude to the deliverance of drugs, the patient and the doctor can have a telehealth consultation without the need of a first face-to-face meeting.
+3. Somehow for advice and conditions that do not preclude to the deliverance of drugs, the patient and the doctor can have a telehealth consultation without the need for a first face-to-face meeting.
 The National Insurance will not cover the consultation.
 For busy workers who want to know if their sickness justifies to go to the clinic and do not mind paying by themselves, this appears to be a perfect option.

 Japanese startups dealing with Telemedicine are now flourishing.
 Major technology companies realized that Telemedicine could be a profitable avenue for growth.
 Tokyo-base startup Micin announced in May 2018 that they completed $10 million Serie-A. Mitsubishi Corp was leading this round of investment on the Curon mobile telemedicine app developed by Micin.
-Tech giant Philips is also implementing a telemedicine solution in collaboration with the Showa University hospital and Showa Koto Toyosu Hospital for Emergency Departments.
-Medley, a Tokyo-based company, provides the “Clinics” telemedicine platform and with its networks of 800 hospitals nationwide is gaining traction.
+Tech giant Philips is also implementing a telemedicine solution in collaboration with the Showa University Hospital and Showa Koto Toyosu Hospital for Emergency Departments.
+Medley, a Tokyo-based company, provides the “Clinics” telemedicine platform and with its networks of 800 hospitals nationwide, is gaining traction.
 MRT and its “Pocket Doctor” is also on a growth path.
-The list is long of the companies who are now trying to benefit from the rise of Telemedicine.
+The list is long of the companies that are now trying to benefit from the rise of Telemedicine.